CVE-2026-41196: CWE-94: Improper Control of Generation of Code ('Code Injection') in luanti-org luanti

 Description

-CVE-2026-41196 is a critical code injection vulnerability in luanti (formerly Minetest) versions 5.
+Luanti versions from 5.
 0. 0 up to but not including 5.
-15. 2.
-A malicious mod can escape the sandboxed Lua environment to execute arbitrary code and gain full filesystem access on the user's device.
+15. 2 contain a critical code injection vulnerability (CWE-94) that allows a malicious mod to escape the sandboxed Lua environment and execute arbitrary code with full filesystem access.
 This affects server-side mods, async, mapgen, and client-side mod environments when LuaJIT is used.
 The vulnerability is patched in version 5.
 15. 2.
+A manual mitigation is possible by editing the builtin/init.

 AI-Powered Analysis